-At The Factory Sew-Vac, we have the largest selection of sewing machines, including Husqvarna Viking, Singer and Pfaff.
+At The Factory Sew-Vac, we have the largest selection of sewing machines, including Husqvarna Viking and Singer.

 We are excited to partake in the creative possibilities of sophisticated technology and savvy state of the art sewing machines with computerized interfaces.
 Our staff is educated on the latest models and are dedicated to learning and teaching all the features in sewing machines.

 We also have a very large selection of the best quality sewing cabinets and furniture from Horn of America on display.
 Horn offers sewing cabinets, sewing airlift cabinets, cutting tables, crafting tables, folding tables, and computer centers.

 Historically, people all over the world have enjoyed stitching embroidery designs to personalize and embellish clothing, table linens and special heirlooms.
 Early embroideries were stitched by hand.
 Today, any of the HUSQVARNA VIKING® Embroidery Machines embroider your designs effortlessly.

 Making a living with your sewing machine?
 Let us be your partner to ensure that your sewing machines and sergers are in good working condition.
 We are your source for commercial sewing machines, from Singer high-speed self-oiler machines to Consew walking foot upholstery and boat top machines.

 - Industrial sewing machine tables and stands